Founder and Director of Athletic Development Alexandre Ryjik

 Alexandre Ryjik began fencing at age eight in St. Petersburg, Russia.
 At age 17, he earned a Master of Sport in Fencing of the USSR, one of the most prestigious certifications in this sport.
 As a fencer he holds many championship titles: All Republic Champion, Army Champion, Leningrad Champion, and National Youth Champion of the Soviet Union.
 As a coach he has produced a number of national champions and medalists, World Cup and world championship competitors.
 He was designated United States Coach at the 2009 World Championships in Belfast, Northern Ireland, and head of the U.S. delegation at the 2010 World Championships in Baku, Azerbaijan.
 He developed a curriculum and trained coaches at the High Level Technical Courses at the Olympic Training Center in Colorado Springs, Colorado.
 He is also a Professor of Fencing at American and George Mason Universities.
 He currently serves as Chair of the USFA Club Development Committee.

 Director of Historical Swordsmanship Programs and Senior Coach Bill Grandy is an authority on Historical Swordsmanship throughout the globe.
 He has been teaching at VAF since 2001 and is a highly decorated competitor of Historical European Martial Arts tournaments from over the past two decades.
 He combines an athletic approach with extensive historical research.
 Coach Bill has been invited to teach all across the world, and has also been granted access by European museums to study antique arms, armor, and period fencing treatises.
 He has written articles in martial arts publications on the German longsword, Italian rapier, training methodology and pedagogy.
 His new book Italian Renaissance Swordsmanship is due to be published later this year.
-Coach Bill teaches intermediate and advanced rapier and two handed sword classes at VAF, as well as beginning and intermediate sport fencing classes.
+Coach Bill teaches intermediate and advanced rapier and longsword classes at VAF, as well as beginning and intermediate sport fencing classes.